 RIT College Credit for Project Lead The Way courses is a discounted rate of $225 and RIT awards three transcripted semester credits for each course the student qualifies and pays for.

 Students complete the EoC assessment exam.
 Teacher sends grades to RIT and notifies qualifying students of college credit eligibility.
 Students must submit registration form and payment to RIT by November 2nd of the following school year.

-RIT will send the student an unofficial transcript at the end of the semester in which he/she registers.
+At the end of the semester, students will receive a confirmation letter of the college credit awarded.
 Students who apply to colleges other than RIT may request that a transcript be sent to those schools at https://www.rit.edu/academicaffairs/registrar/transcripts.
 There is a fee for the transcripts.

 Having RIT credits does not guarantee that they will be accepted into any program, even at RIT.
 All colleges and universities establish their own policies for accepting credits and those decisions are based on many factors.
 Most often, the credits are counted as ‘free’ electives not only at RIT but also should they be accepted at another college or university.
 It is important for students to check with their prospective colleges/universities as to whether or not the credit is accepted.

-If your student is graduating in 2017 or you have a Jr. applying for early acceptance to colleges in the fall of 2017 it is recommended that the registration form/payment be sent in by July 15, 2017.
-This will ensure that your student can receive a transcript at the end of August 2017.
+If your student is graduating in 2021 or you have a Sr. applying for early decision to colleges in the Fall of 2021 it is recommended that the registration form/payment be sent in by August 1, 2021.
+This will ensure that your student can receive a transcript at the end of August 2021.

 Important: Any student who successfully takes a course in the current academic year must take the exam at the end of the course and register for college credit before November 2nd, 2021.